-CAUTION: DO NOT make electrical connections to vehicle electrical systems not specifically designed for police equipment installations.
+PCM - Red Area CAUTION: DO NOT make electrical connections to vehicle electrical systems not specifically designed for police equipment installations.
 Do not install any components into the PCM or PCM harness.
 Connecting into this system may affect engine and transmission operation.
 As an example: connection of aftermarket electrical equipment into the brake light circuit or any other circuit which is connected to the PCM, anti-lock brake computer, air bag system or any other vehicle system will cause vehicle malfunction.

-Headlights and Tail Lights Modifications

-\bigtriangleup CAUTION: Any auxiliary warning lights, controlled by the lighting control module (LCM), need diode protection to prevent current spike damage to the LCM.

-Headlight Flashers (Wig-wags)

-Note: If the high beams lights are on, and the wig-wag module is turned on, then the high beam lights will turn off, and the low beam lights are turned on.
+Headlight and Tail Light Modifications CAUTION: To prevent current spike damage to the lighting control module (LCM), any auxiliary warning lights controlled by the LCM need diode protection.
+Headlight Flashers (Wig-wags) Note: If the high beam lights are selected and the wig-wag module is turned on, the high beam lights will turn OFF and the low beam lights are turned ON.

 Standard Feature - An interfacing connector is provided on the headlight circuit for use of the headlights as alternating flashers (wig-wags).
 The connector is located at the front side of the radiator.
 There is a connector cap attached that prevents contaminants from entering the connector when a wig-wag module is not installed.
 When installing a headlight flasher (wig-wag) module, remove the connector cap and tape it to the wig-wag module harness.
-This will ensure that the connector cap is available to be reattached if the wig-wag module is removed.
-For additional information, refer to the Crown Victoria Wiring Diagram Manual.
+This will make sure that the connector cap is available to be reattached if the wig-wag module is removed.
+Refer to the Crown Victoria Wiring Diagram Manual.